hfwbakker/HSK_vocabulary/README.md

 LOG
+--- Monday August 16 2021 ---
+- Started developing a PyQt5 GUI.
+- Added work in progress file gui_script.py that has a simplified script integrated with a simple PyQt GUI script.
+- Simplified version is functional, 1 list is selected (HSK3) and clicking "NEXT" rotates through random characters displaying 'char', 'pinyin', and 'definition' simultaneously for now.

 --- Wednesday August 11 2021 ---
 - PyQt5 research.
 Not much progress except for sorting out what might work or not.